FuelLabs/fuels-ts/apps/docs/src/guide/testing/test-node-options.md

 ### `walletConfig.messages`

 The `TestMessage` helper class is used to create messages for testing purposes.
+When passed via `walletConfig.messages`, the `recipient` field of the message is overriden to be the wallet's address.

 <<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#test-messages{ts:line-numbers}